uwcart/mapstudy/README.md

 		"expressedAttribute": attribute name

 The name of the numerical attribute that will be visually expressed on the map; a string.
-Required.
 Must correspond to a key within each feature's `properties` object that references a numerical value (or no value or `null` if null for that feature).

 #### map.dataLayers[i].displayAttributes